 Cold outreach is both an art and a science.
 You have to grab candidates’ attention, include all the main points they are scanning for, and remember to follow up.
 And that’s just for one candidate for one role.
 Imagine juggling multiple roles at once.

 Even if you’re super organized, keeping up with the insane clip of startup hiring is a near-impossible task for one person.
-You need the help of automation.
-That’s where Trinsly comes into play.
-Trinsly automatically finds and validates prospect email addresses, allows you to personalize them at scale, and shares outreach history so that your whole HR team will be on the same page.
-But don’t just take our word for it一sign up for a free trial of Trinsly today.
+To make things easier, you should have an automated email sequence to send predetermined messages on a scheduled timeframe.
+Ideally, that’s where Talent CRM comes into play.
+Talent CRM automatically finds and validates prospect email addresses, allows you to personalize them at scale, and shares outreach history so that your whole HR team will be on the same page.
+But don’t just take our word for it一sign up for a free trial of Talent CRM today.